Hegroup-Bioinformatics/PubMineLLM/README.md

 The program utilizes LLMs to parse and read full-legnth papers and retrieves the specific fields.
 Note that internally the program is called "PaperToData".

+Also noted that this version overlaps but differs in many ways from the VaxLLM program: https://github.com/VIOLINet/VaxLLM.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)